OracleBrain/QR-Code-Scanner/README.md

 * Point the camera at a valid QR code containing a website URL.
 * The app will automatically detect and decode the code, opening the linked webpage in your default browser.

-**Contributing**

-We welcome contributions to make this app even better!
-Feel free to submit pull requests for bug fixes or new features, such as:

-* Support for different QR code formats (e.g., email addresses, contact information)
-* Improved user interface elements

 **License**

 This project is licensed under the MIT License.